andyruwruw/discord-deployed-minecraft-server/server/README.md

 # Tasks

 - [ ] Websocket authentication, ensure the only connection the discord bot can recieve is the discord bot.
-- [x] When sent a websocket message `'status'`, the server should return how many players are online.
-- [x] When sent a websocket message `'get-player-position'` and a player name, the server should return that player's current position in minecraft to the discord bot.
-- [x] When sent a websocket message `'command'`, the server should issue that command in the minecraft server terminal.
 - [ ] When the server has a new output, the server should send that output to the discord bot.
-- [ ] The server should keep track of how long people are online, when the log off, the server should send how long they were online to the discord bot.
-(Sexy stats)
-- [ ] On player join, send their name to the discord bot.
-(Roles for active players)
-- [ ] A great way to bring down the cost of our server could be to offer paid commands.
-Nothing positive for the player, because that would be fun.
-But more, "$1 Spawn 10 zomies on your friend", "$1 give blindness to your friend for 30 seconds" "$1 play a creeper sound behind your friend and have them as events the discord bot can send with donations.
-  - [ ] Give blindness to a player for 30 seconds.
-  - [ ] Give nausea to a player for 30 seconds.
-  - [ ] Spawn 10 Zombies on a non-afk player.
-  - [ ] Player a creeper sound effect to a player.

 # References